 This piece begins with the speaker referring to himself as a “little world.”
 His form is composed of “artful” elements and “cunning” ones.
-He has been crafted one particular way, but on the inside he has developed differently.
-His spirit is “angelic” but there are also sights which lead one to the “black sin.”
+He has been crafted one particular way, but on the inside, he has developed differently.
+His spirit is “angelic” but there are also sights that lead one to the “black sin.”

 The speaker is drawing attention to these parts of himself in order to address his own future.
 His place in Heaven is not guaranteed.
 In fact, he states that both sides of himself have been “betrayed to endless night.”
 Now, the good and bad within the speaker are condemned to die.

 The speaker’s determination to kill off all parts of himself, in order to save his soul, speaks to the extent to which he worries about his sins.
 He is so afraid of not going to Heaven that he’d rather face a complete annihilation within a fiery blaze than risk simple repentance.
 Praying, he feels, will not do the trick.

 You, which beyond that heaven which was most high